 - If there is not an adequate number of judges in a given level and category, independent judges will be assigned by the contest staff.

 - All judges are expected to be kind and constructive with their critique, there will be mentors for each category to help with commentary if it’s needed.
 All judging sheets will be reviewed before submission for clarity and content.

-Documentation in any format is encouraged at all levels of competition, however, the following formats are recommended based on the experience level chosen.
+All levels of competition are encouraged to provide some form of written documentation.
+The St. Eligius 12 Questions sheet is acceptable at all levels of the competition; however the following formats are recommended based on the experience level chosen.

 - Experienced competitors are encouraged to use written or alternate documentation formats.

 Helpful hint: Where possible, images of extant examples or related items should be included to help those scoring your work.
 Source location information should be provided so that others can look up your sources and find the same images and text that you found.
 Sources should be generally regarded as reputable and directly applicable to the entry.

 The St. Eligius 12 Questions sheet is available here.
 Documentation is typically prepared in advance, however, there will be blank 12 Questions sheets available at the event.